-However, if you are looking for a more minimalist set with high quality blades, we’ve found the main 4 knives to be on lookout for.
+However, if you are looking for a more minimalist set with high-quality blades, we’ve found the main 4 knives to be on the lookout for.

 These are the paring, boning, chef’s, and serrated/bread knives.
 You’ll find that these 4 can handle all of your kitchen needs, and you will never need to buy all of those extras that many knife sets try to slip in!
 So here is our breakdown of the aforementioned knives.

 Let’s start with the smallest, the paring knife.
 A single 2-4” blade will cover most of your vegetable and fruit slicing needs.

 From peeling to delicate slicing this should be the only blade you need.
 Furthermore, when you are looking to create a visually striking plate or hor d’oeuvres you can count on a quality paring knife to give you the cutting acumen of a professional surgeon of foods!

 The paring knife is for small, detailed work.
 For example, if you wanted to core an apple, you could try to use your chef’s knife, but its 10 inch blade would be a little unwieldy.

 If you want to chop a potato, use your chef’s knife; if you want to remove a blemish from a potato, use your paring knife.

 Think of it as a smaller all-purpose chef’s knife for controlled, detailed work.